naviava/minter-app/README.md

 ```

 This will start the development server, and you can access the app at `http://localhost:3000`.
 Feel free to optimize and customize the development environment based on your preferences.

+Thank you for checking out MintSaga!
+If you have any questions or feedback, please feel free to reach out to me on [X (Twitter)](https://twitter.com/oldmannav) or [LinkedIn](https://www.linkedin.com/in/navin-avadhani-aa288785/).